-A sign announces mass hours in front of St. Peter the Apostle Church in Boerne, Texas, Wednesday, June 25, 1997.
-The Supreme Court in 1997 struck down the 1993 Religious Freedom Restoration Act Ruling involving the Texas case between the city of Boerne and the local Catholic parish.
-The church invoked the 1993 law after the city thwarted its attempt to tear down part of a sanctuary and build an addition because the 70-year-old architectural imitation of a Spanish mission is located in Boerne's historicdistrict.
+Mayor Patrick Heath hold up a document outlining issues with St. Peter the Apostle Church at his office in Boerne, Texas, Wednesday, June 25, 1997.
+The Supreme Court today struck down the 1993 Religious Freedom Restoration Act Ruling involving the Texas case between the city of Boerne and the local Catholic parish.
+The church invoked the 1993 law after the city thwarted its attempt to tear down part of a sanctuary and build an addition because the 70-year-old architectural imitation of a Spanish mission is located in Boerne's historic district.
 (AP Photo/LM Otero, used with permission from the Associated Press)

 The archbishop of San Antonio, Texas, had applied for a building permit to expand a Catholic church in Boerne, Texas, but the city denied the request because of an ordinance barring the alteration of historical landmarks.

 The archbishop then filed suit against the local zoning authorities, claiming that by refusing to allow the church to enlarge its building, the city violated the Religious Freedom Restoration Act of 1993 (RFRA).

 Archbishop sued under RFRA